RSJ Installation Cost

 First of all, what does RSJ stand for?

-There are several types of RSJ, but the most common one by far is the "I" beam, joists used to support structures.
-Their most common use is for during building extensions or renovating buildings by knocking down walls.
+There are several types of RSJ, but the most common one by far is the "I" beam joists used to support structures.
+They're most frequently used when homeowners get an extension or knock down a wall during a home renovation.

 Installing an RSJ may be possible for DIY enthusiasts, but the calculations required to work out the support required are difficult.
 Building regulations require joists to be sitting on a wall that will bear the load of any structure sitting on top of the joist.